Mentor and guide children and youth to help them reach their full potential and become healthy, positive members of their communities.

 - Mentoring: young people are matched one on one with caring, adult, volunteers.

-- Family Advocacy: staff works with young people and families referred by the Office of Juvenile Services to learn valuable skills to have improved outcomes in school, at home and in the community.
+- Family Advocacy: staff work closely with young people and families referred by the Office of Juvenile Services to learn valuable skills to have improved outcomes in school, at home and in the community

-- Guided Growth: youth on waiting list for a volunteer participate in a variety of activities that includes field trips, art workshops, community service, and dance classes.
+- Guided Growth: ( no longer funded) youth on waiting list for a volunteer participate in a variety of activities that includes field trips, art workshops, community service, and dance classes.

 - Drop Out Prevention (no longer funded): staff works with students, schools and families to improve grades, assist with college applications, increase attendance and attitudes about school.
 Also provides links to internships, apprenticeships and job placement.

 - Chatham New School (no longer funded): an alternative education program for long term suspended students from Chatham County Schools.